 Ways to Travel Responsibly and Safely in Montana

-As you can probably imagine, continuing to keep Montana and our residents safe and healthy - while also ensuring it remains a place where visitors also feel safe, healthy and welcome - is going to take all of us working together cooperatively and responsibly.
-Whether you’re a traveler coming to Kalispell, a resident who calls this place home or a business who depends on both locals and visitors for support, we all have a responsibility to care for each other, look out for each other and be kind, all while enjoying summer in Montana.
+And in a place as expansive as Montana, it takes all of us working together to travel responsibly and keep our destination safe and healthy.
+Whether you’re a traveler coming to Kalispell to experience fall, a resident who calls Montana home or a business that depends on both locals and visitors for support, we all have a responsibility to care for each other, look out for each other and be kind.

-- Wear a mask.
-As of July 15th Governor Steve Bullock issued a directive that requires face coverings in businesses, government offices and other indoor spaces for anyone over the age of 5, effective immediately.
-A few other things to know: Face coverings are required at organized outdoor activities of 50 or more people when social distancing is not possible.
+- Wear a face covering/mask.
+As of July 15th, Governor Steve Bullock issued a directive that requires face coverings in businesses, government offices and other indoor spaces for anyone over the age of 5.
+A few other things to know: face coverings are required at organized outdoor activities of 50 or more people when social distancing is not possible.
 Face coverings are not required when you are eating or drinking at businesses that sell food or drinks but should be worn when entering, ordering and in public areas such as restrooms.

-- Know before you go: Know the local public health guidelines before arriving at your destination.
+- Know before you go: Familiarize yourself with the local public health guidelines before arriving at your destination.

-- Be Considerate: Wash your hands, wear face coverings, give people some space.
+- Be considerate: Wash your hands, wear face coverings and give people some space.